Sukheke, Pakistan

 Sukheke Mandi is a town near Pindi Bhattian in Hafizabad District, within Gujranwala Division of Punjab, Pakistan.
 It is located along the Sargodha-Lahore road and the Faisalabad-Wazirabad railway track, making it accessible by both road and rail.

-Sukheke Mandi is 23 km west of Pindi Bhattian and 30 km from the city of Hafizabad.
+Sukheke is 23 km west of Pindi Bhattian and 30 km from the city of Hafizabad.
 Primarily an agricultural town, it is known for its wheat and rice production.
 The town has gained easier access to the M2 motorway, being just 10 kilometres away via the Kot Sarwar Interchange.
 Additionally, the Rakh Branch Canal runs through the town from north to south.

 The town experiences hot summers and cold winters.
 The eastern part tends to receive more rainfall compared to the western part, particularly during the monsoon season, which lasts from July to September.
 The fertile soil in the area supports rice cultivation.
 Average monthly rainfall ranges between 50 and 75 millimetres.